shuftipro/iOS-SDK/README.md

 3. Add “ShuftiPro.framework” in Embeded Binaries.

 ## Permissions:
-Application Info.plist must contain an **NSCameraUsageDescription** key with a explanation to end-user about how the app uses this data.
+Application Info.plist must contain an **Privacy - Camera Usage Description** key with a explanation to end-user about how the app uses this data.

 ## Integration:
 See the sample project provided to learn the most common use.
 Make sure to build on real device.